zemian/java-lessons/ant-hello-java/readme.md

-This is a basic ant build tool based project example.
+This is a basic Ant build tool based project example.

 Place all source files under `src/main/java` directory.
 NOTE: The file structure is similar to Maven, but it is not a must have requirement.